-For several years now, Student Housing has been progressively replacing the radiant heating (slab heating) systems in the Escondido Village low-rise buildings with new hydronic heating systems.
-Residents of buildings 4, 7, 17, 19, 27, 31, 32, and 33 will need to move during the 2014-15 year in order for the next phase of renovation to proceed.
+For several years now, R&DE Student Housing has been progressively replacing the radiant heating (slab heating) systems in the Escondido Village low-rise buildings with new hydronic heating systems.
+Residents of buildings 49, 41, 23, 21, 3, 2, and 24 will need to move during the 2015-16 year in order to complete the final phase of renovations.
 Students are guaranteed alternate housing when the project reaches their building.

 To complete the renovations, it is necessary for us to move students into other housing before their buildings are renovated.
-Renovations will begin on building 27 in January and building 31 in February.
-Buildings 33 and 4 will be renovated during Spring Quarter, one at a time.
-Buildings 7, 17, 19, and 23 will be renovated during the summer, two at a time.
+Renovations will begin on building 49 in January 2016 and building 41 in February.
+Buildings 23 and 21 will be renovated during Spring Quarter 2016, one at a time.
+Buildings 3, 2, and 24 will be renovated during the summer, two at a time.
 Residents will move progressively as the renovations are completed.

-We are planning a renovation project for Barnes that will take place during spring and summer 2015.
+We are planning a renovation project for Hoskins that will take place during spring and summer 2016.
 This project will improve the kitchens, install a new fire sprinkler system, and replace the water heating boiler and roof.

-At the end of Winter Quarter 2015, the residents of the first and second floors of Barnes will be offered priority for reassignment to any of the vacancies that are available in graduate housing for Spring Quarter 2015.
-We will send out more detailed information to those students after the start of the 2014-15 year.
+At the end of Winter Quarter 2016, the residents of the first and second floors of Hoskins will be offered priority for reassignment to any of the vacancies that are available in graduate housing for Spring Quarter 2016.
+We will send out more detailed information to those students after the start of the 2015-16 year.

 Rains House Renovation Starting Summer 2015

-We are planning to renovate the Rains Houses progressively over five different summers, starting in 2015.
+We are planning to renovate the Rains Houses progressively over four summers, starting in 2015.
 To complete the renovations, it is necessary for us to move students into other housing before their buildings are renovated.
-Renovations will begin during the Summer Quarter.
-Residents will move at the beginning of the summer to vacancies in other Rains apartments.
+Renovations will take place during the Summer Quarter.
+Residents will move at the beginning of the summer to another residence.

 We are asking the entire graduate community to assist us in stopping this practice.
 Students who have chosen to disregard established sublicensing policies for their own personal gain are retaining housing space they do not need at the expense of others who want to live on campus.
 Please contact Housing Assignments if you know of a suspicious sublet or unauthorized occupant.

-If students choose to engage in an unauthorized sublicense agreement they should be aware that they may not only be violating the Student Housing Residence Agreement but also the University’s Fundamental Standard.
-Students engaged in unauthorized sublicensing agreements (contract holders and any unauthorized student sublicensees) will be charged an unauthorized sublicense fee, need to move out of housing immediately, and permanently lose their on-campus housing privileges.
+If students choose to engage in an unauthorized sublicense agreement, they should be aware that they may not only be violating the R&DE Student Housing Residence Agreement, but also the University’s Fundamental Standard.
+Students engaged in unauthorized sublicensing activities (contract holders and any unauthorized student sublicensees) will be charged an unauthorized sublicense fee, be required to move out of housing immediately, and permanently lose their on-campus housing privileges.
 If applicable, their case will be turned over to the Office of Community Standards.
 In some cases, students may be required to pay back any financial gain that they have received by sublicensing their apartment.

 Subsidized Off-campus Housing

-Stanford has secured off-campus leases at twelve apartment complexes in Menlo Park and Palo Alto to help meet the demand for housing this year.
+Stanford has secured off-campus leases at twelve apartment complexes in Menlo Park, Mountain View and Palo Alto to help meet the demand for housing this year.
 These subsidized off-campus apartments will be offered along with the on-campus options in the waiting list and continuous assignment rounds of housing assignments.
 You may add them to your list of preferences in Axess after the first round Lottery.
 These units will be furnished and your subsidized housing charges will include Internet and utilities.
-These apartments are available through the Spring Quarter 2015 and potentially can be extended for the summer.
-These apartments were leased to help meet the demand from guaranteed first-year students so you cannot renew the apartment for next year.
+These apartments are available through Summer Quarter 2016.
+These apartments were leased to help meet the demand from guaranteed first-year students, so you cannot renew the apartment.
 A chart of information about the complexes and detailed descriptions, prices and pictures of the individual complexes are available under the Housing Options section of this website.